nddipiazza/apache-genai-agent/README.md

 **What happens:**
 1. 📂 The agent analyzes your application codebase at `/home/youruser/source/tika`
-2. 🏗️ Creates a new knowledge graph repository at `/home/youruser/source/tika-knowledge-graph`
+2. 🏗️ Creates a `knowledge-graph/` folder in the root of the repository
 3. 📝 Generates comprehensive documentation including:
    - Architecture overview
    - Component relationships